guilheviana/ppuRNAseqCollection/README.md

-# A compilation of publicly available *P. putida* expression datasets analyzed using DESeq2
+# A compilation of publicly available _P. putida_ expression datasets analyzed using DESeq2

-This repository contains data derived from several *Pseudomonas putida* expression studies available in NCBI's [SRA database](https://www.ncbi.nlm.nih.gov/sra) and scripts for processing them using an unified pipeline.
+This repository contains data derived from several _Pseudomonas putida_ expression studies available in NCBI's [SRA database](https://www.ncbi.nlm.nih.gov/sra) and scripts for processing them using an unified pipeline.

-This analysis is part of an upcoming publication comparing the usage of different *P. putida* genome annotations across the literature.
+This analysis is part of an upcoming publication comparing the usage of different _P. putida_ genome annotations across the literature.

 ## Main file structure

 - `data/`: Contains information on the sequencing runs available in SRA for each Bioproject dataset analyzed in this study.
 This data is used for batch-processing files using scripts `run-rsem.R` and `run-trimmomatic.R` etc.
 - `metadata/`: Contains additional metadata retrieved from the Gene Expression Omnibus database for selected datasets, needed for the analysis where the contents in `data/`alone are not sufficient.
 - `output/`: Contains tables for converting condition names to formatted condition names for replicating the manuscript figures.
--   `rsem/`: Contains folders with transcript pseudocounts calculated by RSEM using either the GenBank or the RefSeq versions of the reference *P. putida* KT2440 transcriptome.
+- `rsem/`: Contains folders with transcript pseudocounts calculated by RSEM using either the GenBank or the RefSeq versions of the reference _P. putida_ KT2440 transcriptome.
 It is the main results folder for the differential expression analysis carried out in this project.

 ### Scripts and data

 - `affected_newformat` and `affected_oldformat` are R vectors, stored as binary files, with the RefSeq and GenBank genomic loci codes of the 897 shifted genes described in the main text, respectively.
 - `genbank_processed.RDS` and `refseq_processed.RDS` are the final expression datasets processed using GenBank and RefSeq annotations as references.
-More conveniently provided as text files in the supplemental material of the manuscript.
+Also provided as plain-text files (`genbank_processed.tsv` and `refseq_processed.tsv`).
 - `prepare-loci-info.R`, `process-rsem.R` are scripts for parsing RSEM output files in R and running them through DESeq2 for differential expression analysis.
 - `figures.R`and `plot_utils.R` are scripts for generating the figures present in the final manuscript.
 - `utils.R` contains handy functions used across different scripts in this project.
 - `download-software.R`, `download-sra.R`, `run-trimmomatic.R`, and `run-rsem.R` are wrappers around bash calls for downloading and processing FASTQ files.
 Please see additional information below.
 - `GCA_000007565.2_ASM756v2_cds_from_genomic.fna.gz` and `GCF_000007565.2_ASM756v2_cds_from_genomic.fna` contain the entirety of CDS sequences (transcripts) for _P. putida_ GenBank and RefSeq genome annotations, respectively

 ## Additional information and contact